top of page

 gt1.jpg

-If you're into the paranormal (I'm an internationally certified psychic medium) and if you can swing it, try to visit Williamsburg when the Dead of Night Tour takes place.
+If you're into the paranormal and if you can swing it, try to visit Williamsburg when the Dead of Night Tour takes place.

 This ghost tour is not just a walk through a historic town.
 It’s an immersive experience that will leave you feeling spooked.
 You’ll be transported back in time to the colonial era, where you’ll learn about the lives of the early settlers, and the spirits that still linger in the shadows.